psychemedia/middle-english-romances/gawain_ragnell_sovereignty-full.md

 41 And tlien bespake hina gentle Gawaine,

-Was one soe mild of moode, Sayes, Well I know what I wold say, God grant it may be good !
+Was one soe mild of moode, Sayes, Well I know what I wold say, God grant it may be good!

 42 To haue thee fowle in the night

 When I with thee shold play — Yet I had rather, if I might, Haue thee fowle in the day.

-43 ' What! when lords goe with ther feires,' shee
+43 'What! when lords goe with ther feires,' shee

-said, ' Both to the ale and wine, Alas! then I must hyde my selfe, I must not goe withinne.'
+said, 'Both to the ale and wine, Alas! then I must hyde my selfe, I must not goe withinne.'

 44 And then bespake him gentle Gawaine,